 There as many different techniques for sheet mulching.
 Some basic concepts should be kept in mind such as, just like building a compost pile you want about equal amounts of brown carbon source and green nitrogen sources (manure being a nitrogen source though not green), watering all the layers well and cut down the vegetation on the site of your sheet mulching.

-Sheet mulching can be as easy as placing layer of cardboard down followed by a foot of leaves on top or as as extravagant as a 16 layer cake.
-Some good materials for sheet mulching starting with the green or nitrogen rich materials:
+Sheet mulching can be as easy as placing layers of cardboard down followed by a foot of leaves on top or as extravagant as a 16 layer cake.
+Some good materials for sheet mulching starting with the "greens" or nitrogen-rich materials:

 wood shavings or chips